• Skip to primary navigation

 The printable is US letter size but it’s very easy to resize for other planners.
 I resize it for my Happy Planner to add it to the planner.
 Click here for how to resize for a Happy Planner and here for resizing to other planner sizes.

-Sign up below to get the free habit tracker and access to other great freebies!
+Sign up below to get the free habit tracker printable and start tracking your new habits right away.

 Filed Under: Time Management, Health & Fitness

-Next Post: Meal Planning That Saves You Time and Money »
+Next Post: How to Meal Plan and Save Money »

 Reader Interactions